Learn how e-commerce sellers can register for GST, claim input tax credits, file returns, and stay compliant with India’s e-commerce tax laws.

 FAQs on GST Registration for Online Sellers

-What is the GST rate for online trading?
+What are the penalties for non-compliance with GST regulations for online sellers?